mcg/couchdb-solr2/README.md

 CouchDB-Solr2
 =============

-CouchDB-Solr2 provides full-text indexing and full-text search to CouchDB using Solr.
-It has a distributed architecture.
-Update notifications from CouchDB are initially sent to an AMQP message queue.
-An intermediate server reads from the message queue and updates Solr.
+CouchDB-Solr2 provides a distributed architecture for full-text indexing and searching with CouchDB.
+Update notifications from CouchDB are sent to an AMQP exchange.
+An intermediary server then listens on that exchange for incoming AMQP messages and directly alerts Solr of the changes.

 Dependencies
 ------------